 4.2 Determine relevant interested parties and their requirements:

-- Persons eating the cookies require they taste good.
+- People eating the cookies require them to taste good.

-- Grocery store requires you pay for the ingredients.
+- Grocery store requires you to pay for the ingredients.

 - Persons baking the cookies need instructions.

-- Persons picking up the ingredients need a grocery list.
+- People picking up the ingredients need a grocery list.

 - Legal requirements relevant to food safety and inspection.